laconicwolf/burp-extensions/README.md

 ## Extensions

 ### GenerateForcedBrowseWordlist.py
 Extracts the filenames from URLs in scope or from a selected host.
 Just right click on the hosts pane in the sitemap and click 'Generate forced browsing wordlist' for either selected items or all hosts in scope.
-A menu will appear that will prompt you to save it to a file.
+The output will appear in the extender tab, where you can set configure the extension to output to the system console, save to a file, or show in the UI.

 ### ExampleRepeater.py
 Like repeater, only without any of the features, bug checking, or elegance.
 A simple example that creates a tab with a split-panel GUI, where the top pane can be populated (By right-clicking and 'Send to ...' or just typing it) with an HTTP request.
 It implements a button, that when clicked, sends the HTTP request and writes the response to the bottom pane.